Your guide to downtime field maintenance.

-As the country slowly begins to move toward reopening from the Covid-19 shutdown, those on the front lines of youth sports — specifically baseball and softball — are stuck in a wait-and-see mode.
-Left to the mercy of governors in each state, those of us involved understand that youth sports are not considered essential like other parts of the economy.
-Some states, such as Illinois, have already called off all youth sports for the summer and the governor is now contemplating the fate of fall sports there.
-No doubt, there will be other states and individual leagues that won’t see any action this summer.
+As the country begins to move the various reopening phases, those on the front lines of youth sports — specifically baseball and softball — are in many places stuck in a wait-and-see mode.
+Left to the mercy of their governor and local officials, those of us involved understand that youth sports are not considered essential like other parts of the economy.
+Some states have already called off all youth sports for the summer as governors also contemplate the fate of fall sports.
+While some states have welcomed teams and families back to the ballpark, there will undoubtedly be other states and individual leagues that won’t see any action at all this summer.